Human Powered is a podcast about people, places, and connections produced by Wisconsin Humanities.

 Dasha | Season 2 Co-Host

 Dasha Kelly Hamilton is a writer, performance artist and creative change agent.
 She applies the creative process to facilitate dialogues around human and social wellness.
 She is the author of novels, poetry collections, spoken word albums, and a touring production called Makin’ Cake.
-She is currently Poet Laureate for both the City of Milwaukee and the State of Wisconsin.
+She was Poet Laureate for both the City of Milwaukee and the State of Wisconsin.
 Her A Line Meant project is a statewide poetry exchange for traditional Wisconsin residents and residents of Wisconsin prisons.

 Adam | Season 2 Co-Host